ubarsc/pylidar/doc/source/commandline.rst

     pylidar_canopy -i tls_scan_upright.spd tls_scan_tilted.spd -o vertical_profiles.csv
         -p -r planefit.rpt --minzenith 35.0 5.0 --maxzenith 70.0 35.0

-The output if a CSV file with a table of vertical profile metrics [Pgap(theta,z), PAI(z), PAVD(z)] as columns and vertical height bin (m) starting points as rows.
+The output is a CSV file with a table of vertical profile metrics [Pgap(theta,z), PAI(z), PAVD(z)] as columns and vertical height bin (m) starting points as rows.
 This command will also apply a plane fit on-the-fly to correct a single location scan for topographic effects (the -p option) and also output a report on the fit statistics (the -r option).

-Only view zenith angles between 35 and 70 degrees are used for the tls_scan_upright.spd file and 5 and 25 degrees for the tls_scan_tilted.spd file (the defaults for the --minzenith and --maxzenith options.
+In the above example, only view zenith angles between 35 and 70 degrees are used for the tls_scan_upright.spd file and 5 and 35 degrees for the tls_scan_tilted.spd file (the defaults for the --minzenith and --maxzenith options).